teamcapybara/capybara/README.md

 Capybara supports [Selenium 3.5+ (Webdriver)](https://www.seleniumhq.org/projects/webdriver/).
-In order to use Selenium, you'll need to install the`selenium-webdriver` gem, and add it to your Gemfile if you're using bundler.
+In order to use Selenium, you'll need to install the `selenium-webdriver` gem, and add it to your Gemfile if you're using bundler.

+Capybara pre-registers a number of named drives that use Selenium - they are:

+  * :selenium                 => Selenium driving Firefox
+  * :selenium_chrome          => Selenium driving Chrome
+  * :selenium_chrome_headless => Selenium driving Chrome in a headless configuration

+These should work (with relevant software installation) in a local desktop configuration but you may need to customize them if using in a CI environment where additional options may need to be passed to the browsers.
+See the section on adding and configuring drivers.

 **Note**: drivers which run the server in a different thread may not share the same transaction as your tests, causing data not to be shared between your test